PROBATE PROCESS IN LOUISIANA

 An administrator or executor does not always have to be appointed for a Louisiana succession.
 In fact, many times a succession is never put under administration.
 Administration is required when there are issues that need attention before the heirs or legatees can be put in possession of assets of the estate, such as paying or providing for debts or claims, liquidating investments, selling real estate, or providing an allowance for a surviving spouse.

-If there is no cause for administration of a Louisiana succession, then the heirs of legatees can be put into possession of the assets of the estate without administration, which saves a step in the process.
+If there is no cause for the administration of a Louisiana succession, then the heirs of legatees can be put into possession of the assets of the estate without administration, which saves a step in the process.

 What is Independent Administration?

-Prior to the option for Independent Administration, court approval was required for every step in the process of administration of a succession resulting in higher costs and longer periods of administration..
-For example, if the Administrator or Executor of a Succession need to sell real estate, a Petition for the Sale of Immovable Property would be filed, notice would be published twice in a newspaper of general circulation, and then after about 45 days, the Court would issue an Order authorizing the sale.
+Prior to the option for Independent Administration, court approval was required for every step in the process of administration of a succession resulting in higher costs and longer periods of administration.
+For example, if the Administrator or Executor of a Succession needs to sell real estate, a Petition for the Sale of Immovable Property would be filed, notice would be published twice in a newspaper of general circulation, and then after about 45 days, the Court would issue an Order authorizing the sale.
 A similar process would be required for the payment of debts, or any other activity or action of the Administrator.
-Court approval is still required activities of an Administrator or Executor, unless the Succession is placed under Independent Administration.
+Court approval is still required activities of an Administrator or Executor unless the Succession is placed under Independent Administration.

 Independent Administration contemplates the appointment of an Independent Executor of a testate succession, or an Independent Administrator of an intestate succession.
-Court approval is NOT required for actions of an Independent Executor or Independent Administrator, who has full authority to take any action deemed necessary in the discretion fo the Independent Executor or Independent Administrator.
+Court approval is NOT required for actions of an Independent Executor or Independent Administrator, who has full authority to take any action deemed necessary in the discretion of the Independent Executor or Independent Administrator.
 For example, an Independent Executor has full authority under Louisiana law to sell real estate of a succession without the need for court approval of the sale, which saves time and money!